Shinleon/go.sh/README.md

 > go \<parameters\>

 to use the script but you can also modify your $PATH variable if you want to, which might make sense, especially if you're going for the 'bin' folder.

+Of course, this would all be fixed if I made an installer that automated everything playing nice, but we'll put that off for a bit.
+I'd rather figure out how to pretty print the current aliases before getting into that.